Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 You can use this procedure to display all incoming references to a payment and capture transaction from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 If you cannot deliver the product and want to give the money back to the customer, you can manually change the status of a transaction to "Refund" to initiate a repayment.
 Additionally, you can set the status to "Void" to clear the database from faulty entries.

-If everything works fine with the posting of a capture, you do not need to monitor the *Payments and Captures* menu entry.
+If everything works fine with the posting of a capture, you do not need to monitor the *Payments and captures* menu entry.
 > [Info] You can only change the status of a payment and capture transaction, but not any data.